Can I ride the Nozomi & Mizuho Shinkansen with the Japan Rail Pass?

 The Shinkansen bullet train is hailed as one of the most premium and efficient means of rail travel in the entire world, making it a popular choice for visitors to Japan who are engaging in travel between different destinations throughout the country.

-In conjunction with these high-speed trains, many travelers often opt to buy the Japan Rail Pass, a specialized travel pass that allows unlimited access to many different transportation services, including both local train and cross-country Shinkansen bullet trains, at all at one, low price.
+In conjunction with these high-speed trains, many travelers often opt to buy the Japan Rail Pass, a specialized travel pass that allows unlimited access to many different transportation services, including both local train and cross-country Shinkansen bullet trains, conveniently and all at one price.
+However, for those traversing between Tokyo, Kansai, and Chugoku, Nozomi Shinkansen trains are some of the most premier forms of transportation in all of Japan, bringing travelers to staple destinations quickly, comfortably, and efficiently.
+Even for those whose itineraries do not call for a Japan Rail Pass, a ticket for a Nozomi Shinkansen bullet train is sure to be a treat!

 Riding the Nozomi & Mizuho Shinkansen